 I have also seen recruiters not moving forward because past experiences do not match with a job description.
-For first timers, how can we bridge the gap?
+For first-timers, how can we bridge the gap?

 Some companies are certainly looking only for experienced PMs.
 Those are tough jobs to get if you’re fresh out of college.
 However, many companies have Associate or Rotational PM programs, which are aimed at recent graduates.
 I would recommend applying to those types of companies, instead of trying to “bridge the gap” – they will value your potential more than your experience.

 What are the best/most valuable skills for a PM today in your opinion?
-Do you have some tips for PM’s entering new markets?
+Do you have some tips for PMs entering new markets?
 Hacks for understanding/analyzing markets you are not aware of!

-- I believe 5 key skills PMs should have are: communication (verbal and written), analytical, technical, strategy/vision and product sense.
+- I believe 5 key skills PMs should have are: communication (verbal and written), analytical, technical, strategy/vision, and product sense.
 At the same time, it’s very important to know how to get stuff done, how to motivate people, and how to lead teams.

 - Here’s a hack I’ve heard some people do: build a very simple “coming soon” type of site.
 Now run advertising campaigns on Google/Facebook pointing to the site.
-The campaigns with the highest CTR should shed light into what the market wants.
+The campaigns with the highest CTR should shed light on what the market wants.
 So instead of spending months building a product, you spend a few hours building a landing page of what the product may be, and you figure out if there’s interest/demand

 With now 15 years of the advent of the modern web, do you believe the role and responsibilities of a product manager are completely defined?
 Do you think that’s going to change?

 I don’t think that time is the key dimension that defines the role of a Product Manager.
-I believe the team and the product she is working on are more important dimensions that define what the PM should be doing.
+I believe the team and the product they're working on are more important dimensions that define what the PM should be doing.
 That said, what I have noticed is that many folks who don’t work in Silicon Valley tech companies are simply unaware of what Product Management is.
-So I believe we have more of an awareness problem rather than an issue with defining what a PM’s role is
+So I believe we have more of an awareness problem rather than an issue with defining what a PM’s role is.

-Whats the first 90 days like for a Product Marketer / Growth Marketing?
+What the first 90 days like for a Product Marketer / Growth Marketing?

 I personally haven’t worked as a Product/Growth Marketer myself.
 However, from those I have worked with in the past, their first 90 days typically consist of:

-- Ensure that you have the right tools in place to implement and measure experiments (this is actually the bottleneck in many instances)
+- Ensure that you have the right tools in place to implement and measure experiments (this is actually the bottleneck in many instances).